input-leap/wiki-prs/wiki/Command-Line.md

 ## <a name="text_config">Text File Configuration</a>

-If you use Barrier from the command line you may need to create a configuration file.
+If you use Input Leap from the command line you may need to create a configuration file.
 Configuration files can be copied from their default GUI locations as a baseline.

 The client will use the configuration specified by the server.

 By default the server will look for a configuration file at the following paths, in prioritized order:
-- User specific location: `%LocalAppData%\Barrier\barrier.sgc` on Windows, `~/.local/share/barrier/.barrier.conf` or `$XDG_DATA_HOME/barrier/.barrier.conf` on Linux.
+- User specific location: `%LocalAppData%\Input Leap\barrier.sgc` on Windows, `~/.local/share/barrier/.barrier.conf` or `$XDG_DATA_HOME/barrier/.barrier.conf` on Linux.
-- System shared location: `C:\ProgramData\Barrier\barrier.sgc` on Windows, `/etc/barrier.conf` on Linux.
+- System shared location: `C:\ProgramData\Input Leap\barrier.sgc` on Windows, `/etc/barrier.conf` on Linux.

-The user specific location can be customized with command line argument `--profile-dir`, and Barrier will look for a configuration file with default name (`barrier.sgc` on Windows, `.barrier.conf` on Linux) there:
+The user specific location can be customized with command line argument `--profile-dir`, and Input Leap will look for a configuration file with default name (`barrier.sgc` on Windows, `.barrier.conf` on Linux) there:

 ```shell